Power architectures: a direct approach is more efficient

 In the 1990s and early 2000s things started to change, mostly driven by logic devices operating from different voltages.
 As multiple power rails were now needed and efficiency was an often-discussed topic, a different approach was introduced.
 Converters were defined by their size – full-, half-, quarter- or eighth-brick – and multiple isolated converters were used to convert the 48V DC bus to the voltages required by the semiconductors.

-As the name suggests, the PoL converters are positioned physically close to the load, typically a microprocessor, FPGA, ASIC, memory or other digital IC to minimise noise and reduce losses by shortening the low-voltage, high-current path, reduce decoupling capacitance, and also to improve response to load transients.
+As the name suggests, the PoL converters are positioned physically close to the load, typically a microprocessor, FPGA, ASIC, memory or other digital IC to minimize noise and reduce losses by shortening the low-voltage, high-current path, reduce decoupling capacitance, and also to improve response to load transients.

 Huge data increases demand for more efficient power solutions